yuhasem/FeebasFinder/README.md

 during the opening of the game can be replayed).
 This should work on hardware, but has not been tested for it yet.

-When using a dry battery, results should be returned quickly unless you played the start of the game very slow.
+For Ruby and Sapphire with a dry battery, results should be returned quickly unless you played the start of the game very slow.

 When using wet battery or where dry battery had to fall back because it couldn't match your starting RNG seed, results will take 1-2 minutes to return.
 With no second phrase, there will also be 60 or more Feebas seeds which might narrow down only half the river.
-Some seeds are more likely than others, and a planned improvement is to show this likelihood.
+Some seeds are more likely than others, and they are displayed in a green color so you can target them first.

 ## How does it work?

+### Ruby/Sapphire

 At the start of the game, just after the character shrinking animation, the game sets Trainer ID (TID), Secret ID (SID), the Feebas seed (FID), and the